Board of Directors

 Tawnya Schoewe, Voyageurs National Park

 Christina Hausman has been the executive director of Voyageurs National Park Association since July 2013.
 She engages advocates, philanthropists, volunteers and the next generation of stewards on behalf of Minnesota’s Voyageurs National Park.
-Christina has over eight years experience working in development and communications in the nonprofit industry and has previously worked for The Nature Conservancy and the Hennepin Health Foundation.
+Christina has over ten years experience working in development and communications in the nonprofit industry and has previously worked for The Nature Conservancy and the Hennepin Health Foundation.
 She holds a bachelor’s degree in biology and political science, and a minor in journalism from Augustana College in Sioux Falls, SD.
 On her days off you can find her taking photos, attempting new recipes, enjoying live music, or traveling to North Carolina to visit family.
 A nature enthusiast, she grew up taking family trips to America’s national parks and is thrilled to be supporting Voyageurs.